 If your ski legs aren’t warmed up yet, they will be after this.
 From the top of Aiguille Rouge in Les Arcs at 3226m you can take the epic 7km Aiguille Rouge run down 2000 vertical metres to the village of Villaroger.
 It’s a mix of terrain starting as a black run for the first half, then a red piste through the trees for the remainder of the run.
 The steepest section is at the top, after that it feels more like a red run.

 Top of the Aiguille Rouge on an Iglu Ski trip in late April

 A world class thrill

 The World Cup Saslong run from Selva down into St Christina ‘is awesome’ says James.
-It’s not a difficult black run, as there a steeps followed by flats, followed by steeps, etc. So if you are flying down the piste you can get lots of air just as the downhill racers do when the FIS Alpine Ski World Cup comes to Val Gardena.
+It’s not a difficult black run, as there are steeps followed by flats, followed by steeps, etc. So if you are flying down the piste you can get lots of air just as the downhill racers do when the FIS Alpine Ski World Cup comes to Val Gardena.
 Extreme fun paired with the beautiful scenery and the stunning mountain range backdrop.

 View ski deals to Selva

 The Saslong mountain peak (to the right) near Selva in Val Gardena, Italy